ravichas/TidyingData/1-TidyingData-R-RStudio-Intro.md

 ### Everything is a vector object in R

--   Variable names should not contain number, no underscore etc.
 -   Don't mix numbers and character in a vector
 -   If you mix data types (coersion; un-expected outcomes)